Vayansh/Explainable_AI_on_Digit_recognition/README.md

 # Explainable AI on Digit_Recognition

 ## Motive
-  To create a CNN model to detect digits in an image and furthermore, use Shap Explainer to explain why an image is classified in that class.
+  The objective is twofold:
+  1) First, to develop a Convolutional Neural Network (CNN) model capable of accurately detecting digits within images.
+  2) Second, to employ the Shap Explainer technique to gain insights into the reasons behind the model's classification decisions for each image.

 ## Dataset Selection
   MNIST dataset from Kaggle.
 It contains 500 images of each digit (0–9) along with another 500 blank images so as to train a model to predict non-digit images.
 Self-made